sccn/sccn.github.io/others/EEGLAB_Extensions.md

 -   **[ERPLAB](http://www.erpinfo.org/erplab/erplab-home/)**: The ERPLAB
     Toolbox is a set of
-    open-source Matlab routines for analyzing ERP data that operate as a set of extensions to EEGLAB.
+    open-source MATLAB routines for analyzing ERP data that operate as a set of extensions to EEGLAB.

 -   **[EYE-EEG](http://www2.hu-berlin.de/eyelab/)**: The EYE-EEG Toolbox